WALKING

 A lovely little vintage and antique store in Glencaple.
 Always an eclectic selection of household and design objects, with a leaning towards mid-century modern collectables.
 A number of our objects on display at Craigs Farm have found their way to us from here.

 A small vintage and house clearances shop with a wide selection of antiques, tchotchke, glass and ceramic ware.
-Also a good (but variable) selection of older furniture in the middle room.
+Also a good (variable, depending on what house clearances they’ve done recently) selection of vintage furniture in the middle room.